tzolov/voice-assistant-chatbot/README.md

 The [VoiceAssistantApplication.java](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/VoiceAssistantApplication.java) is the  main class initializes the chatbot with:

-1. **ChatClient**: Configures the chatbot using the system prompt and an in-memory chat memory advisor.
+1. **ChatClient**: Configures the chatbot with the system prompt, the session-memory advisor (`SessionMemoryAdvisor`, backed by an in-memory session repository with sliding-window compaction), the logging advisor (`MyLoggingAdvisor`), and the web search/fetch tools (`BraveWebSearchTool` and `SmartWebFetchTool`).
 2. **Command Line Runner**: Implements a loop to continuously record, process, and respond to user input.
 3. **Audio Recording and Playback**: Manages voice input and output using the [Audio](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/Audio.java) utility for recording audio input from the user and playing back audio responses.
 It is a single class implementation, leveraging the pain `Java Sound API` for capturing and playback audio.

+The [MyLoggingAdvisor.java](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/java/spring/ai/demo/ai/marvin/MyLoggingAdvisor.java) is a custom `BaseAdvisor` that prints the user input, available tools, tool calls, tool responses, conversation memory, and assistant responses to the console for easy inspection of what the model receives and returns.

+The `SmartWebFetchTool` is wired with its own cloned `ChatClient` (without the session-memory advisor) so that its internal model calls do not pollute the main conversation history.